beibei0611/webSciworkshop21/index.md

 All keynotes and oral presentations will be delivered in English.

 **Here is our provisional schedule:**
-22th June Morning
+&emsp;&emsp;22th June Morning
-Keynote 1: 10:00-10:30
+&emsp;&emsp;Keynote 1: 10:00-10:30
-Keynote 2: 10:30-11:00
+&emsp;&emsp;Keynote 2: 10:30-11:00
-Keynote 3: 11:00-11:30
+&emsp;&emsp;Keynote 3: 11:00-11:30
 **Afternoon**
-Oral Presentation 1: 14:00-14:20
+&emsp;&emsp;Oral Presentation 1: 14:00-14:20
-Oral Presentation 2: 14:20-14:40
+&emsp;&emsp;Oral Presentation 2: 14:20-14:40
-Oral Presentation 3: 14:40-15:00
+&emsp;&emsp;Oral Presentation 3: 14:40-15:00
-Oral Presentation 4: 15:00-15:20
+&emsp;&emsp;Oral Presentation 4: 15:00-15:20
-Oral Presentation 5: 15:20-15:40
+&emsp;&emsp;Oral Presentation 5: 15:20-15:40
-Oral Presentation 6: 15:40-16:00
+&emsp;&emsp;Oral Presentation 6: 15:40-16:00
-  Panel Discussion and Best Paper Reward: 16:00-17:00
+  &emsp;&emsp;  Panel Discussion and Best Paper Reward: 16:00-17:00

 ---
 # Call for Papers
 ---
-  Our goal is to develop Human-Centered AI (HAI) around the core and multidisciplinary nature of Web Science.
+&emsp;&emsp;Our goal is to develop Human-Centered AI (HAI) around the core and multidisciplinary nature of Web Science.
 To discuss in the context of some global challenges such as COVID-19 is the key to embedding a new paradigm of AI into the after-pandemic world.
 More importantly, Web-based data, structures, and skills should guide AI to enhance our humanity, not to reduce or replace it.

-  By this workshop, we hope some sparkles from the world-leading insightful minds that can inspire the participants' research on a new Reasonable, Interpretable, and Human-Centered AI paradigm.
+&emsp;&emsp;By this workshop, we hope some sparkles from the world-leading insightful minds that can inspire the participants' research on a new Reasonable, Interpretable, and Human-Centered AI paradigm.
 Hence building on our theme for 2021, we welcome work that explores the ethics of Web-based data collection and research, such as**Data Science, Data Economy, Data Mining, Privacy-Preserving, Anti-Bias Modeling, Machine Learning, Automated Reasoning, Visualization Interactions, Natural Language Processing, Conversational AI, Machine Ethics, Value Alignment, AI Morality** and more.

-  More broadly, possible topics for submissions include (but are not limited to) the following:
+&emsp;&emsp;More broadly, possible topics for submissions include (but are not limited to) the following:
 ● Have a broader perspective on the Web and that combine analyses of Web data and other types of data (e.g., from surveys or interviews) to better understand user behaviour (i.e., online and offline)
-● Interrogate questions of discrimination, representation, and fairness ● Ethical challenges of technologies, data, algorithms, platforms, and people in the Web ● Modeling Web-related structures, data, users and behaviours ● Impact of AI and machine learning on the development of Web Science ● Detecting, preventing and predicting anomalies in Web data (e.g., fake content, spam, algorithmic and data biases) ● Safeguarding and governance of the Web, including anonymity, security and trust ● Temporal and spatial dimensions of the Web as a repository of information ● Analysis and modeling of human vs. automatic behaviour (e.g., bots) and their influence on the structure of the Web and responding behaviour
+● Interrogate questions of discrimination, representation, and fairness
+● Ethical challenges of technologies, data, algorithms, platforms, and people in the Web
+● Modeling Web-related structures, data, users and behaviours
+● Impact of AI and machine learning on the development of Web Science
+● Detecting, preventing and predicting anomalies in Web data (e.g., fake content, spam, algorithmic and data biases)
+● Safeguarding and governance of the Web, including anonymity, security and trust
+● Temporal and spatial dimensions of the Web as a repository of information
+● Analysis and modeling of human vs. automatic behaviour (e.g., bots) and their influence on the structure of the Web and responding behaviour
 ● Health and well-being online
 ● Critical analyses of the Web and Web technologies
 ● Web economics, social entrepreneurship, and innovation ● Analysis of online social and information networks
 ● Health, politics, and education on the Web